Exploring Gradient Subspaces: Addressing and Overcoming LoRA's Limitations in Federated Fine-Tuning of Large Language Models: Experiments

 \subsection{Non-IID Data Preparation}

 To simulate non-IID conditions, we used Dirichlet Allocation to partition each dataset into several non-IID splits similar to \cite{2305.05644, hsu2019measuringeffectsnonidenticaldata}.
 For the text datasets (MedQuAD and Dolly 15k), we generated 4 splits, whereas for the Brain Tumor Classification dataset, we created 5 splits.
 The concentration parameter $\alpha$ was set to 0.1, resulting in highly skewed distributions across clients that replicate non-IID behavior in FL settings.
 Splits are created based on labels.
 For MedQuAD dataset, the label is \textit{question\_type} while for Dolly-15k it is \textit{category}.
-Class label distribution across each non-IID shard for both MedQuAD and Dolly-15k datasets can be found in Figure \ref{fig-shardmedquad} and \ref{fig-sharddolly}.
-Similar class label distribution for the Brain Tumour Classification Dataset is shown in figure \ref{fig-shardbrain}.
-A more detailed description of dataset pre-processing and non-IID sharding can be found in the supplementary material.
+The shards prepared for a given dataset are of the same sizes.
+Class label distribution across each non-IID shard for all the datasets (both image and text) can be found in the supplementary material.